wxie2017/wxie2017.github.io/pages/speech/stay_with_TI.md

 Yes, review the lessons learned, so the last thing you do for your Pathways is to reflect.

-Today I am going to review my second completed Pathways - Motivational Strategy, and I want to tell you that stay with Toastmasters, Pathways open.
+Today I am going to review my second completed Pathways, and I want to tell you that stay with Toastmasters, Pathways open.

 My review consists of the following four parts: